Sunday, December 5, 2010

 Laura: As much as Laura wishes she was Bugs, her demeanor is nothing like his.
 Bugs is up at the crack of dawn, Laura stays up til then.
 She is clever, sly, and creative, but she is also stubborn, moody, and likes to be alone.
 Laura could and would wrestle with a sumo but she'd run from a bee.
 She sees children and walks the othe way - - she sees kitties and puppies and chases them down.
 She loves animals of all kinds, shapes, sizes, and breeds, as long as they leave her alone in the morning and let her sleep late...and I mean late.
 She doesn't clean as well as she should, but gets mad at herself and then takes control of the chaos.
 Laura is a born sportswoman, a natural at riding, and she loves the outdoors.
 She is a talented singer, a gifted writer, genius perhaps, but keeps it under wraps.
 She carries a big gun (her weapon being her hands and feet) but keeps it under control until it is ultimately necessary - - she is alluring, and makes a good point when she argues.
 Laura is Marvin the Martian.

 Caity: Please.
 Caity is the Chicken Hawk.
 There's no reason to lead up to it.
 There's no reason to explain it.
-She's just compact, quick, clever, determined, mean and nasty, and always going to get it her way.
-If someone argues with her, gets in her way, or otherwise tries to stop her - - she beats them over the head with a 2x4 plank of wood until they're unconscious, she drags them to the barn and then swings them by their feet, heaving them over into th pasture.
+She's just compact, quick, clever, and determined, and always going to get it her way.
+If someone argues with her, gets in her way, or otherwise tries to stop her, they'd be better off trying to make the wind slow down in Oklahoma.
 It's really very clear cut.
 Caity has always been, and she will always be the Chicken Hawk.
-Now, that's not always a bad thing - OK it is, but that's the way it is, and I can't do much about it other than to stay out of the barn.
+Now, that's not always a bad thing.
 I love this kid.
 I do try to appease her when I can, the consequences are just too severe....like an explosion you can't contain, you just watch and go "Ohhhhh, ahhhhhhh".
+She's like a brilliant comet most of the time.

 That's about it, yep.
 My family and the Looney Tunes.
 Makes me wonder which Disney characters we'd be.
 I'll think about it.